greyshell/red_diary/crypto/hash_function/keynote.md

 7. The input of hash function can be of any size.
 It can even be empty.
 The output is always of the same length and deterministic

+Usage of Hashing function
+    - Commitment scheme: Hiding with Binding
+        + Pre-image resistance: By making a commitment we are hinding the actual input inside output / digest.
+For example, I am forcasting Tesla stock will rise 10% tomorrow.
+        + Second pre-image resistance: Binding only a single input to the digest.
+    -

 ## Hash function properties

 1. `Pre-image resistance`
 No one should be able to `reverse` the hash function in order to `recover` the `input` from the output.